 These beverages also have vitamins and minerals such as folic acid, potassium, zinc, and iron.

 In summary, non-alcoholic beer is not ideal for kids’ consumption.
-It is best to keep them out of your kids’ reach as these beverages contain 0.05% of alcohol.
+It is best to keep them out of your kids’ reach as these beverages contain 0.05% alcohol.

 Also, non-alcoholic beer still tastes like beer.
 Your child might become used to its taste at a young age, leading to alcohol dependence in later years.